 Establish a Routine

-I found the biggest challenge to writing was maintaining focus over long periods of time and trying to eliminate unnecessary distractions.
+I found that the biggest challenge to writing was maintaining focus over long periods of time and trying to eliminate unnecessary distractions.
 That’s when I discovered the hidden power of routine.
 When I first started writing, I would begin each morning by deciding where I would work that day.
 I had three options: stay home and work from my kitchen; walk to a local café (when it was still safe to do that); or go to a small office that I rent in central Prague.
 Each option had its own advantages and disadvantages.
 Initially, I would alternate between the three, depending on my mood.
-That turned out to be a mistake.
+That turned out to be a big mistake.
 The mere process of making that decision each day was in itself a distraction.

 About halfway into the book, I began the habit of walking to my office each morning, and that’s the solution that worked best.
-I would leave my apartment at precisely the same time every day and stop at the same place (the local Starbucks in Malá Strana) and order exactly the same type of coffee.
+I would leave my apartment at precisely the same time every day and stop at the same place (a Starbucks in Malá Strana) and order exactly the same type of coffee.
 Nothing was left to chance.
 It sounds terribly boring (and it was), but it was liberating as well.
-The routine helped me to realize that my most productive hours were from 11am to about 4pm (some days until 7pm or 8pm).
+The routine helped me to realize that my most productive hours were from 10am to about 4pm (some days until 7pm or 8pm).
 My office is relatively isolated and I was initially afraid that I would fall into some bad computer habits, like spending too much time on Facebook or Twitter.
 The isolation, though, offered advantages as well.
 With no one to talk to and nothing to look at – and after practicing a little self-discipline for avoiding mindless web-surfing – I was able to force myself to focus only on what I had to write that day.
 This eventually became a habit in its own right.

 Be a 'Stenographer' of Your Thoughts